stemoutreach/CodeCreateLab/PythonBasics/1-PythonIntro-Print_Input.md

-# Python Intro: Print, Input, and Variables
+# Python Intro: Print and Input

-Welcome to Lesson 1B of the Code and Create Lab!
-Now that your Raspberry Pi is set up, it’s time to write your first Python code using Thonny.
+Welcome to Python Intro for Code and Create Lab!
+Now it’s time to write your first Python code using Thonny.

 ---